DR RICHARD JERRAM

 In 2000, Richard sat and passed the Board certification examinations to become a Diplomate of the American College of Veterinary Surgeons in Small Animal Surgery.

 Richard regularly lectures to veterinarians in New Zealand and has published numerous articles on surgical topics in veterinary journals.
 Richard is married with four children and spends his time away from work watching sport, riding his road bike, running, and struggling through triathlons.
 He also has a strong affinity with the sand, surf and cafes of Waihi Beach.
-Richard has a crazy pug dog (Edna) and two disgruntled Burmese cats (Tusken and Patricia).
+Richard has a crazy pug dog (Edna) and a disgruntled Burmese cat (Patricia).